In an open space, ask each pair to explore as many different ways for two people to apply isometric pressure to their bodies.

 Feel free to get your back on the ground, legs up in the air, whatever you choose but I would suggest starting with something relatively simple like your open palm.

 So we shouldn’t try the other hand, so what have you got an idea for.
 We could place a whole forearm.

 Oh yeah, yeah we can do that.
 So you ready?
 And one, and two, and three, four, and five.
 And hold, and two, three, and four, and five and hold.
 And two, three, and four…

 Do two more with your partner, find two alternatives.
 Look around, you might find an idea.

 How To Play Narrative

-I’m running out of ways to write ‘find a partner,’ so how about I just turn around, and you’ll magically find someone next to you by the time I turn around?
+I’m running out of ways to write ‘find a partner,’ so how about I just face the other way and you’ll magically find someone next to you by the time I turn around?
 Okay…

 With a partner, move off to an open area for a few minutes and discover as many different ways two people can apply equal pressure to their bodies using one another – no props, no other weight, just the two of you.